Estimation of time-varying treatment effects using marginal structural models dependent on partial treatment history: Introduction

-The second problem is the misspecification of the MSM.
-Specifying the MSM which does not encompass the true MSM leads to bias, while specifying the MSM which is larger than the true MSM leads to inefficiency.
+The second problem is the MSM misspecification.
+Specifying the MSM which does not encompass the true MSM leads to bias, while specifying the MSM which is larger than the true MSM leads to inefficiency, just as in ordinary regression problems.
 In most applications, the MSM is specified by a priori knowledge.
-Alternatively, information criteria for MSMs have been proposed, which could be used to select the MSM from the data.
-The first information criterion for the MSM is QICw proposed by \cite{QICw}. \cite{cQICw} noted that the penalty term in QICw is not valid and proposed cQICw which corrects it. \cite{wCp} proposed $\text{w}C_p$ which is equivalent to cQICw if IP-weights are treated as known.
+Alternatively, information criteria for MSMs have been proposed, to select the MSM from the data.
+The first information criterion for the MSM is QICw \cite{QICw}. \cite{cQICw} noted that the penalty term in QICw is not valid and proposed cQICw which corrects it. \cite{wCp} proposed $\text{w}C_p$ which is equivalent to cQICw if IP-weights are treated as known.
 The typical model selection by the information criterion aims to select the model with minimum risk.
-However, as the information criterion is a point estimator of risk, inefficiency in its estimation may lead to poor selection performance.
-An example of this problem in the ordinary regression model selection is a situation where the selection performance of TIC \citep{TIC} with estimating the penalty term can be worse than AIC \citep{AIC} without estimating the penalty term.
-This problem is expected to be more severe in the MSM selection due to the IP-weighted estimation in cQICw or $\text{w}C_p$.
-Furthermore, cQICw or $\text{w}C_p$ is a measure of the goodness of fit of the MSM overall (average across all treatment histories), so the MSM selected by cQICw or $\text{w}C_p$ not always have good properties for estimating time-varying treatment effects (contrast of two specific treatment histories).
+However, as the information criterion is a point estimator of risk, inefficiency in its IP-weighted estimation may lead to poor selection performance.
+Furthermore, cQICw or $\text{w}C_p$ is a measure of the goodness of fit of the MSM overall (average across all treatment histories), so the MSM selected by cQICw or $\text{w}C_p$ not always have good properties for estimating time-varying treatment effects (the contrast of two specific treatment histories).